alexandroskonios/Clustering-Load-Balancing/README.md

 This lab intends to demonstrate how to create a simple cluster with load balancing.
 By the end of the lab you will have a network that consists of the gateway, the master node and the compute nodes.

 ## Clustering
 In the first part of this tutorial, you will go through the set-up of the cluster.
+This requires the configuration of the servers, the installation of the **Network File System (NFS)**, the set-up of the **SSH** communication between the nodes and the installation of the **process manager** of the cluster.

 ### Building the cluster